-In 2004 Tari Kerss worked on a series of scrolls.
-The imagery was recorded from her dreams, then silk-screened or painted onto silk.
+In 2004 Tari began work on a series of scrolls.
+The imagery was recorded from her dreams and then silk-screened or painted onto silk.
 Traditional Japanese scrolls consist of an image painted on silk which is mounted onto paper.
-Tari's scrolls are long linear silk hangings, double-sided and thus viewed three dimensionally.
-They consist of a central area of imagery, layered over with resist dyed shibori fabrics on the back and sides.
-She used long running stitches to produce a line which reminded her of drawing and served to bind together the layers of fabric.
+Tari's scrolls are long linear silk hangings, double-sided and thus viewed from both sides.
+They consist of a central area of imagery, layered over with resist dyed shibori fabrics.
+Long running stitches produce a line reminiscent of drawing and served to bind together the layers of fabric in the hanging.

 The initial inspiration for the scrolls came from a dream she recalled.
 In the remembered dream she traveled through a beautiful landscape of red hills and turquoise waves to a very simple but ornate building, much like the Japanese shrines that she had visited as a child in Japan.
 Here she was greeted by a woman who presented her with a scroll.
 In pursuing this dream image the personal version of the dream scroll appeared in her work.